soasme/soasme.github.com/_posts/technology/2016/2016-05-11-next-phase.md

 * service health monitoring
 * service discovery (we are pushing hosts to /etc/hosts now)

-It also leave many questions to me.
+It still leaves loads of questions to me.
 The architecture, to my certain knowledge, is not a one-day work.
-It evolves every day.
+I will add missing components, collect solutions on solving problems during next phase, and draw another blueprint at that time. :)